bbang94/go-zhipuai/README.md

 ```

-### Getting an OpenAI API Key:
+### Getting an zhipuai API Key:

-1. Visit the OpenAI website at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
+1. Visit the zhipuai website at [https://platform.zhipuai.com/account/api-keys](https://platform.zhipuai.com/account/api-keys).
 2. If you don't have an account, click on "Sign Up" to create one.
 If you do, click "Log In".
 3. Once logged in, navigate to your API key management page.
 4. Click on "Create new secret key".
 5. Enter a name for your new key, then click "Create secret key".
 6. Your new API key will be displayed.
-Use this key to interact with the OpenAI API.
+Use this key to interact with the zhipuai API.

 **Note:** Your API key is sensitive information.
 Do not share it with anyone.